Welcome to the ‘About’ page.

 What’s Our Motivation?

-Over the years, we’ve encountered many people of Irish descent (and even some Irish people) who’ve been completely disconnected from their cultural heritage, through no fault of their own.
-By ‘cultural heritage’, I’m not talking about passports, accents, family connections or anything like that.
-I’m talking about the less defined things: connection to heritage, identity, alternative cultural concepts, those background things that give real depth and resonance to our lives
+Over the years, we’ve encountered many people of Irish people and people of Irish descent who, through no fault of their own, have been completely disconnected from their cultural heritage.
+By ‘cultural heritage’, we don’t mean passports, accents, family connections or anything like that.
+We’re talking about the less defined things: connection to authentic heritage, self-identity, cultural concepts, those background things that give true depth and resonance to our lives

-I’m hoping to help people reclaim some of that through the books, articles and writing we produce here.
+It’s our hope to help people reclaim some of that through the books and other projects we do.

 What does ‘Imbas’ mean?